The most common treatments for canker sores include topical anesthetics and mouthwashes.

-Canker sores might be self-diagnosable for people who’ve had them before, but some people may need to visit a doctor in order to get a proper diagnosis.
+Canker sores might be self-diagnosable for people who’ve had them before, but some people may need to visit a healthcare provider in order to get a proper diagnosis.
 Typically, mouth ulcers will appear on the gums, tongue, or inside of the lips and cheeks.
 They’ll be white, yellow, or gray in color and be surrounded by reddish skin.

 Although the exact cause of canker sores is unknown, many researchers believe they’re caused by one or more of the following: